May 1, 2024

 Process

 When the property is due for an inspection, the City sends us notice of the scheduled inspection, and we will alert you via email that we are beginning the inspection process.
+As the City sets the inspection appointment, we may not be able to reschedule, and we are unable to cancel any scheduled inspection within 7 days without associated cancellation fees.
+We appreciate your cooperation and understanding, as our goal is to pass the inspection with minimal disruption to you.

-Before the appointment, we ask that you pick up the house and put away any personal belongings.
+• Before the inspection, we ask that you pick up the house and put away any personal belongings.
 Suppose there are any personal items by major appliances (i.e., furnaces, water heaters, etc).
 In that case, we kindly ask that you move the items to allow at least 5 feet of clearance, as this is a common issue inspectors flag as it's a safety issue.

-During the inspection, you do not need to be home.
-We will send someone from maintenance to meet the inspector and walk through the property.
-As the inspector and our maintenance technician walk through the property, they may find required repairs.
+• As the inspector and our maintenance technician walk through the property, they may find required repairs.
 If violations are found that can be repaired immediately, maintenance will aim to make those while the inspector is still there.

-Once we receive the inspection report from the inspector, we will have our maintenance team handle repairs.
-The City provides us 60 days to complete the repairs, but we aim to complete repairs promptly.
-We may be unable to alert you when maintenance completes repairs, but if you have preferences, kindly let us know.
-Repairs will be completed during regular business hours, Monday through Friday.
-We may coordinate with our preferred vendors if items require trade permits (i.e., plumbing, HVAC, electrical, etc.) We may schedule a "furnace clean and check" as the City requires every inspection cycle.
+• We may schedule a "furnace clean and check" as the City requires one every inspection cycle.
 We will coordinate this with our preferred HVAC vendor and notify you accordingly.
 Please read more about our preferred vendors in our Maintenance Vendor List for Tenants.

 Oops!
 Something went wrong while submitting the form.